minad/org-modern/README.md

 ## Updates
+- v0.5 Another complete rewrite which dramatically improves performance and accuracy.
+Now based on `org-element` and implemented via `before/after-change-functions`.
+Benefits include:
+  1. Higher performance and more reliable fontification.
+  2. Ability to detect and correctly treat _damaged_ blocks (header/footer line altered or removed) as well as _merged_ blocks.
+  2. Caches all prefix strings for lower memory usage/GC churn.
+  3. No more "runaway" formatting when partial blocks are created: only _real_ blocks (according to `org-element`) are fontified.

+  Note that v0.5 implements indented block styling using display properties on the indentation text, so navigation will "skip over" it.
 - v0.1 features a complete re-write to use font-lock directly.
 This has a few benefits:
   1. No longer relies on org-mode face names for recognizing blocks, so `org-src-block-faces` can have arbitrary faces applied, e.g. for different `src` languages, as in the screenshot.